 Today, these rich farmlands still yield vibrant, culturally diverse foods, and Pittsburgh has seen a renaissance as one of the America’s most culturally rich and best cities to live.

-Braddock’s Pittsburgh Brasserie is a modern cultural celebration of what those original farmers and their families brought to this region, and to what the modern farmers, their families, and the melting pot of people and cultures bring to Pittsburgh today.
-With its down home feel and design, casual and value-driven menu, great cocktails and wine list, and fast friendly service, Braddock’s Pittsburgh Brasserie is a great neighborhood gathering place.
+Braddock’s Rebellion is a modern cultural celebration of what those original farmers and their families brought to this region, and to what the modern farmers, their families, and the melting pot of people and cultures bring to Pittsburgh today.
+With its down home feel and design, casual and value-driven menu, great cocktails and wine list, and fast friendly service, Braddock’s Rebellion is a great neighborhood gathering place.

 Braddock’s Bar is a tribute to the Whiskey Rebellion, and Pittsburgh’s robust “cocktail culture” history, as well as the modern resurgence of hand crafted fresh drinks.
-With its vast array of signature handmade cocktails, local and regional beers, extensive wine list, and the same food offerings as Braddock’s Pittsburgh Brasserie, Braddock’s Bar is a must before a ballgame, after work, or as a quick gathering point with friends.
+With its vast array of signature handmade cocktails, local and regional beers, extensive wine list, and the same food offerings as Braddock’s Rebellion, Braddock’s Bar is a must before a ballgame, after work, or as a quick gathering point with friends.

 Here’s to good food, healthy families, and great whiskey!